Geo-Social Group Queries with Minimum Acquaintance Constraint

 \begin{definition} \textbf{(Core Bounding Rectangle (CBR))} Consider a user $v \in G$.
 Given a minimum degree constraint $c$, $CBR_{v,c}$ is a rectangle which contains $v$ and inside which any user group with $v$ (excluding the users on the bounding edges) cannot be a $c$-core.
 Formally, $CBR_{v,c}$ satisfies $p_v\in CBR_{v,c}$ and $\forall W=\{v\}\cup \{u|u\in V, p_u\in CBR_{v,c}\}$ $\delta(G[W])<c$. \end{definition}

 An example is shown in Fig.~\ref{fig:cbr}.
-According to the acquaintance relations of user $v_2$, rectangular area $r_1$ is a $CBR_{v_2, 2}$, because any user group inside $r_1$ that contains $v_2$ cannot be a $2$-core.
-On the contrary, $r_2$ is not a $CBR_{v_2, 2}$, because some user groups inside $r_2$ that contain $v_2$, e.g., $\{v_2, v_1, v_6\}$, are $2$-cores.
+According to the acquaintance relations of user $v_2$, rectangular area $r_1$ is a $CBR$ $_{v_2, 2}$, because any user group inside $r_1$ that contains $v_2$ cannot be a $2$-core.
+On the contrary, $r_2$ is not a $CBR_{v_2, 2}$, because some user groups inside $r_2$ that contain $v_2$, e.g., $\{v_2, v_1,$ $v_6\}$, are $2$-cores.
 Note that $CBR_{v, c}$ is not unique for a given $v$ and $c$.
 For example, $r_3$ is another $CBR_{v_2, 2}$ for user $v_2$.
 From Definition~\ref{def:cbr}, we can quickly exclude a user $v$ from the result group by checking $CBR_{v, c}$ during query processing.
 For example, if the query range of a $GSGQ_{range}$ is covered by $CBR_{v, c}$, then $v$ can be safely pruned from the result.
 This property makes CBR a powerful pruning mechanism.